-• The original scheme from Ateniese et al. allows to encrypt ciphertexts that are not re-encryptable (called "first-level ciphertexts"), which can be used to bypass our re-encryption-based escrow.
-We get rid of this functionality by modifying the key generation in such a way that users' public key cannot be used to create first-level ciphertexts.
+• The original scheme from Ateniese et al. allows encrypting CTs that are not re-encryptable (called 'first-level CTs'), which can be used to bypass our re-encryption-based escrow.
+We get rid of this functionality by modifying the key generation in such a way that users' public key cannot be used to create first-level CTs.